PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/StepTypes.md

 ### `BracketStretchHeelNewToeSame`

-The heel portion steps on an unoccupied new arrow and the toe portion steps on an arrow that this foot was already resting on while stretching
+The heel portion steps on an unoccupied new arrow and the toe portion steps on an arrow that this foot was already resting on while stretching.

 ### `BracketStretchHeelSameToeNew`